aio-libs/aioodbc/README.rst

     :target: https://gitter.im/aio-libs/Lobby
     :alt: Chat on Gitter

-**aioodbc** is Python 3.5+ module that makes possible accessing ODBC_ databases with asyncio_.
-It is rely on awesome pyodbc_ library, preserve same look and feel. *aioodbc* was written `async/await` syntax (PEP492_) thus not compatible with Python older then 3.5.
-Internally *aioodbc* employ threads to avoid blocking the event loop, btw threads_ are not that bad as you think, other drivers like motor_ use same approach.
+**aioodbc** is a Python 3.5+ module that makes it possible to access ODBC_ databases with asyncio_.
+It relies on the awesome pyodbc_ library and preserves the same look and feel. *aioodbc* was written using `async/await` syntax (PEP492_) and thus is not compatible with Python versions older than 3.5.
+Internally *aioodbc* employs threads to avoid blocking the event loop, threads_ are not that as bad as you think!.
+Other drivers like motor_ use the same approach.

-**aioodbc** fully compatible and tested with uvloop_.
-Take a look on a test suite, all tests are executed with both: default and uvloop_.
+**aioodbc** is fully compatible and tested with uvloop_.
+Take a look at the test suite, all tests are executed with both the default event loop and uvloop_.

 Supported Databases
 -------------------

 **aioodbc** should work with all databases supported by pyodbc_.
-But for now library have been tested with: **SQLite**, **MySQL** and **PostgreSQL**.
-Feel free to add other databases to the test suite by submitting PR.
+But for now the library has been tested with: **SQLite**, **MySQL** and **PostgreSQL**.
+Feel free to add other databases to the test suite by submitting a PR.

 Community